sweitzy/code-examples/README.md

 I started using RCS in 1986 and still use it for controlling /etc files.
 I have used CVS since it first came out, but it does not scale well.
 SVN is better but still does not scale very well (Cisco had to switch to a WAN implementation to SVN for SJC/BLR usage, but that version seemed to have constant problems).
 Git has an interesting history that is an entertaining read, and it intentionally does not work like CVS/SVN.
 This has made it a little harder to get used to for me.

 Github is free if you are willing to have all your files visible to everyone.
-Your github will also show up in Google searches, which I wanted.
+Your Github account will also show up in Google searches, which I wanted.

-Take some time writing .mk Markdown files.
+Take some time writing .md Markdown files, they are easy to edit/preview/debug in Github.

+There is a free Git book online at https://git-scm.com/book

 ## Spend Some Time Programming